Feature Video Embed: https://youtu.be/oqcNqkfWgSM

-Johns Hopkins University alumnus Jordan Tropf—winner of the 2017 Baltimore Marathon—is returning this year to the Baltimore Running Festival in an all-new role: as a virtual coach!
+Johns Hopkins University alum Jordan Tropf—winner of the 2017 Baltimore Marathon—is returning this year to the Baltimore Running Festival in an all-new role: as a virtual coach!

-The 26-year-old Naval Academy and JHU Medicine grad is serving as the unofficial trainer for Jhpiego— a global health non-profit and Johns Hopkins-affiliate working to improve the health of women and families around the world.
-He’s been sending Jhpiego runners upbeat and lighthearted video coaching sessions as they train for the Oct.
-20 race and spreading the word about their lifesaving efforts.
+The 26-year-old Naval Academy and JHU Medicine grad is on the Hopkins team in spirit as the unofficial trainer for Jhpiego—a Hopkins-affiliated NGO serving women and families around the world.
+He’s been sending Jhpiego runners upbeat and lighthearted video coaching sessions and spreading the word about their lifesaving efforts.

 Since winning the main event last year with a time of 2 hours, 29 minutes and 6 seconds, Tropf has regularly connected with Jhpiego staff and friends in support of “Miles for Mothers.”
 For five years the initiative has raised money for women and families in key communities that have a desperate need.
 Last year, the Miles for Mothers running team successfully raised more than $30,000 to renovate an out-of-date maternity ward in Kribi, Cameroon, ensuring that nurses there have the resources they need to provide expert care throughout childbirth, and mothers have the respect, privacy and safety that a clean, renovated facility affords.